 How to Sell More Appetizers

 Guests love appetizers, and so should you.
-When your staff learns to sell more appetizers, check averages increase and the overall dining experience for your guests improves.
-Consider this — unoccupied time passes slower than occupied time.
-Suggesting and selling appetizers fills up the time between guests ordering an entrée and receiving it, improving their perception of the service you provide.
+With restaurant capacity limited in many areas, it’s more important than ever to train servers to sell appetizers and other add-on items.
+There’s another benefit, too: unoccupied time passes slower than occupied time.
+Suggesting and selling appetizers fills up the time between guests ordering an entrée and receiving it, improving the overall guest experience .

 Waitstaff training to sell more appetizers should focus on techniques that “assume the sale.”
 Servers should be confident that they can sell an appetizer, and also that their customers want to buy.
 For example, after returning with the beverage order, servers should assume guests want an appetizer.
 They may hear “no thanks” from one table, but that doesn’t mean they should give up.
 Listen to the assumption used in this dialogue: